-Tamra Judge & Vicki Gunvalson Announce Their 'RHOC' Exits Just Hours Apart
+Tamra Judge & Vicki Gunvalson Just Announced They're Saying Goodbye To 'RHOC'

 Two Real Housewives of Orange County stars are setting out on their own, as Tamra Judge and Vicki Gunvalson announced their RHOC departure over the weekend, as per E!
 News.
 On Friday, Gunvalson revealed she would not return to RHOC, departing from the show after 14 seasons to pursue "new projects", according to Us Weekly.
 Then, on Saturday, Judge also announced her decision to part ways with the franchise, citing a desire to live life off-camera, as per People.

 Gunvalson announced her departure on Instagram, writing, "it’s time to say goodbye" to RHOC, and thanking fans for, "your support, for your love and for 'whooping it up' with me along the way.'
 The reality star promised that leaving the series will allow her to pursue passion projects, writing, "I’ve been working on new projects that will be exciting, empowering and inspirational."
 Gunvalson's new endeavors will include a podcast titled, Whoop It Up With Vicki released with Westwood One.
 She wrote: "I hope you will join me with my new journey so please stay tuned."

 The reality-star wasn't the only RHOC cast member looking to pursue their own path.
 Judge, who joined RHOC during its third season and is the longest-running full-time Real Housewives cast member in franchise history, left the series ahead of Season 15.
 On Saturday, Judge said she looked forward to life off-screen in an interview with People, stating, "It’s been a wild ride, and after all these years, I’m looking forward to life away from the camera."